 Something many other digital nomad organizations arrange that Venture With Impact doesn’t are workshops, seminars or business events.
-Venture With Impact does not focus on professional development nor offers real networking opportunties.
+Venture With Impact does not focus on professional development nor offers real networking opportunities.

 Note: Unlike most other travel programs focusing on digital nomads and remote workers Venture With Impact doesn’t offer the use of a coworking space.
-Of course they know the city well and can advice you on which coworking space to use.
-But this will then be an extra expence.
+Of course they know the city well and can advise you on which coworking space to use.
+But this will then be an extra expense.

 Venture With Impact’s volunteer projects in Medellin

 During our month in Medellin all of us were linked with a local organization that could really use our skills.
 And this I really liked: we weren’t just sent to a local school to teach English because we happen to speak English.
 No, they focus on skill based volunteering and, without having met us in person, did the best they could to find us organizations that could actually use our skills.

 I ended up volunteering with Fundación Huellas, an organization that focuses on helping families and children who were displaced during the many years of conflicts in Colombia.

 Now as goes for most non-profits I have seen anywhere in the world, efficiency is not their strong point and some of my fellow participants struggled with that in their volunteer placements.
 But, that being said, I loved my volunteering experience.
 I got to know an incredible group of local Colombians working for this organization, most as volunteers as well.
 Their passion and dedication to make a difference was incredibly inspiring.
 And the fact that I got to see how they live their lives in Colombia and more heartbreaking how some of these displaced families live their lives in Colombia, made my stay in Medellín unique.